Rolex Bracelet Stretch Complete Guide

 When the holes get worn, it causes play between the links, causing the bracelet to lose its original rigidity and shape.
 It is particularly the center link pins that have the most impact on bracelet stretch when the metal becomes worn, but also the links that ”expand”.

-In particular, on vintage Rolex bracelets, they will come with some level of stretch from factory because of the way they are built.
+In particular, vintage Rolex bracelets will come with some level of stretch from the factory because of the way they are built.
 But modern Rolex bracelets are built to be more robust thanks to a number of different bracelet improvements, refinements, and innovations, which minimize stretch and improve their rigidity.

 Modern metal Rolex bracelets will naturally wear over time, but will not get anywhere near the stretch that a Rolex bracelet gets in the same period of time.

 Two major changes to its bracelets have been when Rolex moved to solid links, and solid end links.

 Originally, Rolex used hollow links for its bracelets.
 These are the most prone to stretching as the links are hollow, which means they have stretch already from the beginning, but they also do not have a lot of material to hold up the bracelet structure.

 Eventually, due to their weak bracelet structure, Rolex changed to folded links.
 This meant that the links were no longer hollow, and consisted of more material.
 This allowed for a more robust structure, but since the links are not solid, the bracelet will wear faster, and eventually get stretch.